Apply for Honors Only Course Funding

 • For an Honors Only seminar: Short-term replacement lecturer salary (33.3% lecturer)

-*If the faculty member is requesting bonus salary, the department chair’s letter must include a statement that the faculty member is currently in good standing.
+*If the faculty member is requesting a bonus salary, the department chair’s letter must include a statement that the faculty member is currently in good standing.

 Can I receive funding for the same course more than once?